 The possession or use of marijuana, even with a medical recommendation or when the student is 21 years of age or older, is prohibited on University property.

-Any drugs and/or paraphernalia found to be in a student’s possession, residence, vehicle, or assigned area will be considered to be in possession of the student whether or not the student is the individual is the person who purchased or furnished the drugs or paraphernalia.
+Any drugs and/or paraphernalia found to be in a student’s possession, residence, vehicle, or assigned area will be considered to be in possession of the student regardless of whether the student is the individual is the person who purchased or furnished the drugs or paraphernalia.

 Students must be able to provide a prescription (such as a bottle or a written prescription from a doctor) for prescribed medications.
 Prescription medicines found without their prescription will be confiscated until such a time that a prescription can be produced.